UK-Pendyala/nasa-dashbaord/README.md

   - On window focus (`refetchOnFocus: true`).
   - On reconnect (`refetchOnReconnect: true`).
   - On mount or argument change (`refetchOnMountOrArgChange: true`).
-    This means that when a user fetches data for a specific date for the first time, a loading indicator is displayed on the screen.
+    This means that when a user fetches data for a specific date for the first time, a loading spinner is displayed on the screen.
 Once the data is fetched, it is cached by RTK in Redux internally.
-If the user fetches data for a different date for the first time, they will again see a loading indicator while that data is being fetched.
+If the user fetches data for a different date for the first time, they will again see a loading spinner while that data is being fetched.
 However, if the user views dates they have previously accessed (i.e., the data is already cached), no loading indicator will be shown.
-Instead, the cached data is displayed immediately, and the data is silently refetched in the background and updated instantaneously.
+Instead, the cached data is displayed immediately, and the data is refetched in the background and updated instantaneously.
+During this phase, a progress bar is shown at the top of the table.
-- **Loading Indicator** – Shown only when no cached data exists (`!currentData && isLoading || isFetching`).
+- **Loading Indicator** – Shown only when no cached data exists
-  - If cached data exists, stale data is shown instantly while silently refetching in the background.
+  - If cached data exists, stale data is shown instantly with a progress bar on top of the table, while refetching in the background.
 - **Trade-off** – Avoids flickering spinners when cached data is available, while still ensuring data freshness.
 - **High-Frequency Auto Refresh** – Can be enabled using `pollingInterval` (commented in the code).